webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 it might only exist on the GPU.

 WebGPU buffers that can be mapped in JavaScript can't be used for much else.
-In other words, we can not map the buffer we just created above and we try to add the flag to make it mappable we'll get an error that that is not compatible with usage `STORAGE`.
+In other words, we can not map the buffer we just created above and if we try to add the flag to make it mappable we'll get an error that that is not compatible with usage `STORAGE`.